Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Main results

-We recall that $\gamma$ denotes the circulation around the body. \ \begin{remark} The notations $E$ and $B$ are chosen on purpose to highlight the analogy with the Lorentz force acting on a charged particle moving under the influence of a couple of electromagnetic fields $E$ and $B$.
-This force vanishes if $\gamma = 0$. \end{remark} It can be checked that
+We recall that $\gamma$ denotes the circulation around the body. \begin{rem} The notations $E$ and $B$ are chosen on purpose to highlight the analogy with the Lorentz force acting on a charged particle moving under the influence of an electromagnetic field $(E,B)$.
+This force vanishes if $\gamma = 0$. \end{rem} It can be checked that